 Some operations need one-time fixing while others need constant attention.
 Harnessing employee ideas through an internal idea management platform can help streamline all such needs.
 It can drive performance and progress towards the company vision.
 It can break down department silos, save considerable amounts of time and money, and improve long-term productivity.

 But to be able to thoroughly institutionalize new changes, in both the short and long term, the idea management platform must be made part of the company’s overall business process, as opposed to a stand-alone, isolated project.
+Successful incremental innovation examples tend to always factor in the multifaceted processes of all enterprise departments so that ideation can be streamlined effectively.

 The Key to Penetrative Disruption

-The financial services market is in such a flux that more and more trends are appearing before the-still-new ones even get a full chance to run their course.
+The financial services market is in such a flux that more and more innovation trends are appearing before the-still-new ones even get a full chance to run their course.
 One way to be disruptive in this setting is by competing fiercely against recent market entrants.
 Another way is to acquire the most relevant ones.
 But a combined approach could work better than either one alone.

 There are many startups with good, applicable ideas, and some have turned these into substantial profits already.
 A custom technology scouting solution such as Q-scout can give companies an effective and manageable way to scan the market and manage the evaluation of successful startups, pertinent technologies and IP for potential merger and acquisition opportunities.
 This process can be incredibly valuable, and when managed on a platform which is integrated with both internal and external innovation management initiatives, it becomes a cohesive and comprehensive defense against any contemporary business challenge.